ShridharPol/Skin-Lesion-GAN-Augmentation-and-Classification/README.md

 doi:[10.1109/ACCESS.2024.3350764](https://doi.org/10.1109/ACCESS.2024.3350764)

 If you use this repository or adapt the methods, please cite both the above paper and this GitHub repo.

+---

+## Author

+**Shridhar Sunilkumar Pol**
+MS in Electrical and Computer Engineering
+Northeastern University
+Passionate about using AI for social good